Tony-SouthFLVMUG/vDiagram2.0/README.md

 	6. Click on "Open Visio Drawing" button once "Draw Visio" button says it has completed.

 ## CHANGE LOG
+	- 09/25/2019 - v2.0.9
+		Moved from Get-<Item> to Get-View.
+		Added Pop-up bubbles to all items in GUI to provide direction.

 	- 07/12/2019 - v2.0.8
 		Typo found out capture output.